TheULi/webpictureoptimizer/README.md

 webpictureoptimizer
 ===================

-small shell-script to lossless compression of uploaded pictures in CMS
+small shell-script for lossless compression of uploaded pictures in CMS

 First supported CMS will be Wordpress.